hruzeda/hruzeda.github.io/script.md

 # Who Am I:

 I started working with simple website layouts in HTML and CSS back in 2010.
-Since then, I have worked with lots of other languages and frameworks.
+Since then, I have worked with lots of other languages like PHP, Ruby, Python, Java and frameworks like Rails, Django, Struts and Spring.

 In the last five years I've been working outsourced for an audio conferencing company as an extension of their development team.
 We work with Java EE apps, keeping them up to date with new features and standards and replacing legacy apps.